Albania, one of the best countries for multilingual call center outsourcing in Europe

 - You need basic knowledge of Italian or English languages

-- Albania – the best outsourcing opportunity for Italian companies
+- Albania – a promising outsourcing opportunity for English, Italian and German companies

-Detailed information about the call centers that operate in Albania are difficult to get.
+Detailed information about the call centers that operate in Albania is difficult to get.

 The Italian government pressured Italian companies that outsourced their services in countries that aren’t members of the European Union when the law on delocalization was adopted by the Italian Parliament.
 The law aims at reducing the dumping phenomenon in the call center sector as it affected the job market and profits for the Italian economy.
 The law defines penalties up to Euro 150,000 for companies that don’t declare the phone call country of origin.

-This law was expected to have an impact on the sector, but their administrators remain optimistic.
-Some of the call-centers registered as financial institutions and now they are running as Forex sales call centers.
+This law was expected to have an impact on the sector, but its administrators remain optimistic.
+Some of the call centers registered as financial institutions and now they are running as Forex sales call centers.

 Currently, there are three call centers with the highest number of employees in Albania: